Incremental learning

 The aim of incremental learning is for the learning model to adapt to new data without forgetting its existing knowledge.
 Some incremental learners have built-in some parameter or assumption that controls the relevancy of old data, while others, called stable incremental machine learning algorithms, learn representations of the training data that are not even partially forgotten over time.
 Fuzzy ART and TopoART are two examples for this second approach.

 Incremental algorithms are frequently applied to data streams or big data, addressing issues in data availability and resource scarcity respectively.
 Stock trend prediction and user profiling are some examples of data streams where new data becomes continuously available.
 Applying incremental learning to big data aims to produce faster classification or forecasting times.

+Generative AI

+Recent work extends incremental or continual learning to generative AI systems, including large language models, multimodal models, and diffusion models, with the goal of updating capabilities over time without requiring full retraining for every change.
+Andreessen Horowitz has argued that continual learning could reduce the need for repeated large retraining runs by helping systems incorporate new information over time, although this remains an active research challenge rather than a solved production capability.